Treatment with Beta Blockers (cont.)

 - What are the side effects of beta blockers?

-What are the side effects of beta blockers?
+What are examples of beta blockers?

 Get the latest treatment options.